 How big will my Pear tree grow?

-Rootstocks Guide for Pear Trees - All grafted onto the QA rootstock.
+Rootstocks Guide for Pear Trees - All grafted onto the QC or QA rootstock.
 See the chart below, all of our fruit trees are labelled using these codes.

 Click to enlarge

 Quince C (QC) - Rootstock for Pear trees.

 Semi dwarfing, Approximate height 2.5-3 metres when mature.

 Quince A (QA) - Rootstock for Pear trees.